 So once you’ve established your timeline there is only one more step in the planning and organising department.
 Flesh out the sub-items, in the instance of “setting up a side hustle…” what side hustles could you reasonably do well or above average and have a quick ROI that can satisfy the timeline?
 This is where you take the nebulous “set up a side hustle goal” and infuse it with a precise definition.
 If during your mind-mapping sessions a few ideas came to you to that effect then write those down and think about specifics and things you can actively do.

 It is alright if all the answers don’t come at once, on your first look at your mind-map you may not notice how one bubble is connected to another.
 In that case, just revisit this planning part of your project over the course of its realisation.
 As you may have surmised this is not the work of a day, you may plan years into the future and keep adding to this vision as you go.
-But as a tool to see the future to some degree, this tool is without equal, rather than simply list out some goals at random, you’ll have a greater view of the scenery.
+But as a tool to see the future to some degree, this tool is without equal, rather than simply listing out some goals at random, you’ll have a greater view of the scenery.
 While some see 2 months ahead you will see how your life could unfold during the next 5, 10, or 50 years if certain activities are reached.

 Finally, the timelines you set should be reasonable, and doable.
-You can’t feel hopeless or powerless in this process, you need to feel in control, you need to feel that you can steer the helm of your own ship at last.
+You can’t feel hopeless or powerless in this process, you need to feel in control, and you need to feel that you can steer the helm of your own ship at last.
 There is no point to write down goals and give no further thought to how a thing will come to pass.
 I believe in simplicity, and this is undoubtedly simple, a few hours or minutes per day, refining your mind-map and process, and making this method yours is all it would take.

 The part in this that I appreciated quite a lot while coming up with this method for myself, was that it truly helps train your mind to begin seeing the bigger picture while breaking down each section of that future into manageable steps.
 An issue which I struggled with as a person who is not only a writer, artist and entrepreneur but with other goals that didn’t seem to have any connection to the things I was currently doing.
 Yet when I tried this, I began seeing that many of my goals all had at minimum a thread linking them, and there were other goals with thick ropes just hanging there that I hadn’t noticed while thinking of my goals in the maze of my mind.